ncmoliver/pandas-challenge-1./README.md

 ## References

-Online Tutor | Emmanuel Mpwanga | Provided assistanced throughout first half of project.
+Online Tutor | **Emmanuel Mpwanga** | Provided helpful assistanced through the duration of the first half of the project.
 [Markdown CheatSheet](https://www.markdownguide.org/cheat-sheet/) - Used for proper Markdown Syntax.
 [How to use Pandas filter with IQR?](https://www.geeksforgeeks.org/how-to-use-pandas-filter-with-iqr/) [Xpert Learning Assistant](https://bootcampspot.instructure.com/courses/6028/external_tools/313)